Timereversal/rfidtime/README.md

  -  Test Realtime inventory with more labels.
  -  Find a way to perform Answer Mode inventory/ equipment no anwser always to the same command.
  -  add file log.
+ -  Define Group structure for like RunnerID , Group/Category.
+   - runner range [1-10000] 2 byte
+   - runner category [1-16] 1 byte
+        - Juvenil/Libre/Master/ etc
+        - Subcategoria(Edades)
+        - Sexo [1bit]
+        - Distance [8-max]
+   - experimental/reserved  2 bytes

+Concurrency :
+Notes :
+Go Routines:
+ - Just like any other function, you can pass it parameters to initialize its state.However any values returned by the function are ignored (bodner)
+ -